ecmwf/metview-python/docs/api/netcdf_obj_toc.rst

       - Minimum

     * - :func:`netcdf_auto_rescale_values_to_fit_packed_type`
-      - Sets the behaviour of :class:`NetCdf` value handling: 1=on, 0=off
+      - Sets the behaviour of :class:`NetCdf` value handling

     * - :func:`netcdf_auto_scale_values`
-      - Sets the behaviour of :class:`NetCdf` value handling: 1=on, 0=off
+      - Sets the behaviour of :class:`NetCdf` value handling

     * - :func:`netcdf_auto_translate_times`
-      - Sets the behaviour of :class:`NetCdf` value handling: 1=on, 0=off
+      - Sets the behaviour of :class:`NetCdf` value handling

     * - :func:`netcdf_preserve_missing_values`
-      - Sets the behaviour of :class:`NetCdf` value handling: 1=on, 0=off
+      - Sets the behaviour of :class:`NetCdf` value handling

     * - :func:`setcurrent`
-      - Sets the variable number on which :class:`NetCdf` functions will operate.
+      - Sets the variable on which :class:`NetCdf` functions will operate

     * - :func:`value`
-      - Returns the n:th value from the current :class:`NetCdf` variable.
+      - Returns a value from the current :class:`NetCdf` variable

     * - :func:`values`
       - Returns the values from a data object

     * - :func:`variables`
-      - Returns a list of the names of the given :class:`NetCdf` file's variables.
+      - Returns the names of the variables in a :class:`NetCdf`